SimonaAmparoLRoda/FinalProject/README.md

 SIGNUP SECTION
 - insert "proj_signup_Roda.html" at the end of the URL to sign up

 CS this year was very interesting, I'm glad to have had Ma'am Maui as our teacher again :)
+Thank you!